cristianmontenegrop/Employee-Tracker/README.md

 ## Description

+This tool is known as Content Management System, it is a solution for managing a company's employees, it uses a database to store the information.
+Simply add your departments, employee roles, employees, salaries and this tool will take care of keeping your data organized and accessible.

 ## Technologies

 <ul><li>This tool is known as Content Management System</li><li> it is a solution for managing a company's employees</li><li> it uses a database to store the information.
 Simply add your departments</li><li> employee roles</li><li> employees</li><li> salaries and this tool will take care of keeping your data organized and accessible. </li></ul>